appsmithorg/appsmith-docs/website/docs/getting-started/setup/environment-variables.md

 ## OAuth 2.0

-The following environment variables assist in configuring OAuth 2.0 authentication, enabling seamless login experiences and allowing Appsmith applications to authenticate users with your existing Google or GitHub credentials.
+The following environment variables assist in configuring OAuth 2.0 authentication, enabling seamless login experiences and allowing Appsmith applications to authenticate users with their existing Google or GitHub credentials.

 #### `APPSMITH__OAUTH2_GOOGLE_CLIENT_ID`